zond-platform/ground-control-station-ios/README.md

 * ~~Rephrase log messages~~
 * Change app and repository name (1)
 * Add app to the App Store Connect (2)
+* Write proper readme file with screenshots and docs (3)

 Controls:
 * ~~Move simulator button out of settings~~